 It wasn’t until 1963 that some local estate owners, Robin Fletcher and Tony Riley-Smith, decided to revitalise the distillery to create jobs on the island.

-They enlisted the help of architect William Delmé-Evans, who had founded Tullibardine Distillery.
+They enlisted the help of architect William Delmé-Evans, who founded Tullibardine Distillery.
 He also worked on Glenallichie Distillery and was on the board for Jura until 1975.

 The distillery was a great success and created jobs for around a quarter of the island’s population